Troyanovsky/vibe-coding-guide/en/Lesson_8_Reusable_Components.md

 ### Option 1: Starting with Design Tools (Perfect for Designers)

-If you're already comfortable with Figma, this is your golden path.
+If you're already comfortable with design tools like Figma, this is your golden path.
 Start by creating your design system in Figma – use either your existing design system or grab one from the Figma community that matches your vibe.

 Here's what you want to collect:
 - Common layout patterns (headers, sidebars, content areas)